Urinary antispasmodics. ATC Code:

 As shown in the table as follows, both the 5 mg and 10 mg doses of Vesicare produced statistically significant improvements in the primary and secondary endpoints compared with placebo.
-Efficacy was observed within one week of starting treatment and stabilizes over a period of 12 weeks.
-A long-term, open-label study demonstrated that efficacy was maintained for at least 12 months.
-After 12 weeks of treatment, approximately 50% of patients suffering from incontinence before treatment were free of incontinence episodes, and in addition 35% of patients achieved a micturition frequency of less than 8 micturitions per day.
+Efficacy was observed within one week of starting treatment and stabilises over a period of 12 weeks.
+After 12 weeks of treatment approximately 50% of patients suffering from incontinence before treatment were free of incontinence episodes, and in addition 35% of patients achieved a micturition frequency of less than 8 micturitions per day.
+All patients completing the 12-week studies were eligible to enter an open label, long term extension study and 81% of patients enrolling completed the additional 40-week treatment period demonstrating a maintenance of effect.
 Treatment of the symptoms of overactive bladder also results in a benefit on a number of Quality of Life measures, such as general health perception, incontinence impact, role limitations, physical limitations, social limitations, emotions, symptom severity, severity measures and sleep/energy.
 (See Table 1.)

 Click on icon to see table/diagram/image

 Clinical QT Interval Data: